smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 The only libraries affected by an upgrade to version 18.1 are those libraries that define an isolated LSAM Environment:

-- SMAGPL: Contains the LSAM PTF control files and programs.
+- **SMAGPL**: Contains the LSAM PTF control files and programs.
 - An optional, alternate library containing LSAM environment management commands, if that library is different from SMAGPL.
 Use the IBM i command DSPDTAARA to view the value stored in the data area: SMADTA/SMAGPL.
 If it is not the same as the actual SMAGPL library, then this other library will also be affected.
-- SMADTA: The LSAM database library, with all master files and log files for daily LSAM operation.
+- **SMADTA**: The LSAM database library, with all master files and log files for daily LSAM operation.
-- SMAPTF: Now used only to store backup save files of LSAM objects replaced by recently installed LSAM PTFs.
+- **SMAPTF**: Now used only to store backup save files of LSAM objects replaced by recently installed LSAM PTFs.
-- SMAPGM: Most of the LSAM program objects (except the PTF tools stored in library SMAGPL).
+- **SMAPGM**: Most of the LSAM program objects (except the PTF tools stored in library SMAGPL).

 Libraries that are utility libraries, currently shared by any/all LSAM environments (though that sharing will be eliminated in a future version of the LSAM), will NOT be affected by the upgrade:

-- SMALOG: Stores IBM i save files created by the LSAM daily maintenance and the SMARGZ command, as well as LSAM Export/Import save files (unless the user specifies a different library to hold these save files).
+- **SMALOG**: Stores IBM i save files created by the LSAM daily maintenance and the SMARGZ command, as well as LSAM Export/Import save files (unless the user specifies a different library to hold these save files).
-- SMABKP: Stores backup copies of files replaced by the SMA File Transfer utility, whenever an OpCon job is configured to request a backup before an existing file will be replaced by a file transfer.
+- **SMABKP**: Stores backup copies of files replaced by the SMA File Transfer utility, whenever an OpCon job is configured to request a backup before an existing file will be replaced by a file transfer.

 ### Using Library Cloning to Create a Test Upgrade Environment